Director:

 Emma is a freelance theatre director.

-For Liverpool's Royal Court Theatre Emma has directed The Peaceful Hour by Gerry Linford (Feb 2025).
+For Liverpool's Royal Court Theatre Emma has directed The Peaceful Hour 2 by Gerry Linford (Feb 2026); The Peaceful Hour by Gerry Linford (Feb 2025).
 Haunted Scouse by Gerry Linford (March 2024); Bingo Star by Iain Christie (March 2023).
 Stocking Fillers, (Dec 2022).
 Hey Bunny Get Loose by Wendy Dickinson (May 2022).
-She is due to start directing The Peaceful Hour 2 by Gerry Linford in Jan 2026.
+She is due to start directing Take Me Home County Road by Adam McCoy in July 2026.

 Previously Emma directed critically acclaimed productions at Brighton, Manchester and Liverpool Fringe Festivals.
 Notably, New Dawn Fades: A Play about Joy Division and Manchester by Brian Gorman, (Dancehouse Theatre, Manchester 2018); King of the World by Brian Coyle (Liverpool & Manchester Fringe Festivals, 2018); Two by Jim Cartwright (Manchester Fringe Festival 2018); Bleeding with Mother by Sarah Cassidy (53Two, Manchester 2017); We Apologise for the Inconvenience by Mark Griffiths, (3MT, Manchester, 2017); A Passion for Rationals (Sara Harris, Brighton Fringe Festival 2014).